About David Peterson

 So I think that there can be innovation and technology that's applied, you know, this type of thing.
 But I would just tell you that technology isn't the answer.
 We can't add more technology and somehow come up with better ideas or better innovation.

 Let me just quickly share with you that my feeling is strongly this, that there is no innovation without creativity.
 Gotta come up with something new.
 You got to be creative, to come up with something new.
 But people conflate creativity and innovation all the time.
-Used them interchangeably, but they're not, so innovation must have creativity.
+Used them interchangeably, but they're not, so the code of innovation must have creativity.
 But creativity may not have innovation.

 So I coined this phrase that, Innovation is creativity expressed, manufactured and consumed.